Raising earth-conscious kids might have been a novel idea a decade or more ago. An idea that was fringe that has gone in and out of being trendy.

 You can further reduce your overall carbon footprint by using the car less frequently and instead walking or biking more to destinations.
 This is a great way to get some exercise, but more importantly reduce the amount of harmful gas emissions that are released into the atmosphere.

-Raising earth-conscious kids is easy, but remember the greatest lessons always start at home.
+Raising earth-conscious kids is easy.
+The greatest lessons always start at home.
 Set a good example for children and practice what you preach.
 It is possible to find a good balance within your household for sustainable living.
-Try any of these helpful tips to live a life that’s conscious of preserving the planet, taking proactive steps that parents and children alike can all enjoy.
+Try any of these helpful tips to live a life that’s conscious of preserving the planet.